BrianRagazzi/tmc-sm/readme.md

 kubectl apply -n cert-manager -f ./cloudflare/clusterissuer.yaml
 ```
 4. Create a test certificate to validate that the clusterissuer is working as expected (adjust FQDN first)
+Rememeber, cloudflare webhook in cert-manager must be able to validate the PUBLIC DNS record exists, so if cert-manager is using internal DNS servers, that may not work.
 ```
 kubectl apply -n default -f ./cloudflare/testcert.com kubectl get certificate -n default